-Under the Edith Nourse Rogers STEM Scholarship, VA is authorized to grant up to an additional nine months of limited entitlement to selected Post-9/11 GI Bill participants.77 The scholarship is intended to provide selected individuals extra time to achieve their educational objective in qualifying science, technology, engineering, and math (STEM) fields.
+80 P.L.
+115-48 enacted the Edith Nourse Rogers STEM Scholarship.

+intended to provide selected individuals extra time to achieve their educational objective in qualifying science, technology, engineering, and math (STEM) fields.

 To be eligible for selection, the Post-9/11 GI Bill participant must have exhausted or almost (within 180 days) exhausted his or her Post-9/11 GI Bill entitlement.
 Individuals using transferred Post-9/11 GI Bill benefits (see the section entitled "Transferees") are not eligible.
-78 In addition, to be eligible the individual must be enrolled in a qualifying STEM program that leads to either
+In addition, to be eligible the individual must be enrolled in one of the following programs: